Ayush-Patel-10/ELK-Stack-Setup/README.md

 To do that follow this step:

+Change the directory to Downloads first and then run this:

+=> cd /mnt/c/Users/(username)/Downloads

-Change the directory and shift the tar files to Ubuntu:
+Move the tar files to Ubuntu:

 => sudo mv (name-of-the-files) /home